vidaxl-com/cowlog/packages/cowlog/README.md

 **nodejs environment** as these days browsers provide really neat standard toolsets for debugging your applications.

-We want cowlog to be usable in any circumstances without problems therfore we have 100% code coverage.

 ## Motivation

 - Server side applications tend to pollute the console still sometimes you want